dubalda/docker-image-atlassian-jira/README.md

 See the `docker-compose.yml` file

+Notes for Mysql: if you run mysql5.7+ be sure to set `JIRA_MYSQL_DB_VERSION=mysql57` in the ENV vars of the jira container

 # Build the image

 You can build the image yourself.
 You might want to adjust the desired jira version in `.env`